 - In the bowl containing the egg yolks, add the sugar and oil and then mix on a medium speed until well combined.

 - Then add the sifted flour, Royal Baking Powder and orange juice and mix well.

-- Bake for 25-30 minutes, depending on your oven.
-Mine is fan-assisted so I baked it for 25 minutes.
+- Bake for 25-30 odd minutes, depending on your oven.
+Mine is fan-assisted so I baked it for about 25 minutes or so.